Derived categories of Quot schemes of locally free quotients via categorified Hall products: Proof of Theorem

-The above morphism is an isomorphism Zariski locally on $X$ (by the equivalence (\ref{equiv:Wa}) when $\eE^i$ are free), hence it is an isomorphism.
-By taking $\dR \Gamma(-)$, we see that the functor (\ref{equiv:Wa}) is fully-faithful.
+Therefore the morphism (\ref{mor:GLX}) is an isomorphism Zariski locally on $X$ (by the equivalence (\ref{equiv:Wa}) when $\eE^i$ are free), hence (\ref{mor:GLX}) is an isomorphism.
+By taking $\dR \Gamma([X/\GL_X(V)], -)$ of the isomorphism (\ref{mor:GLX}), we see that the functor (\ref{equiv:Wa}) is fully-faithful.
 For the essential surjectivity of (\ref{equiv:Wa}), we modify the argument of~\cite[Proposition~4.3]{Toconi} by replacing Kapranov exceptional collections on Grassmannians with relative exceptional collections of Grassmannian bundles in~\cite[Theorem~3.70]{JiangQuot}.

 The above argument applies verbatim with an auxiliary $\C$-action.
 Namely let $\C$ acts on $\yY(d)$ with weight one on the second factor, and $\mathbb{W}_a''(d) \subset D^b([\yY(d)/\C])$ the triangulated subcategory generated by $V(\chi) \otimes_{\oO_X}\pP\langle \tau^i \rangle$ for $\chi \in \mathbb{B}_a(d)$, $\pP \in D^b(X)$ and $i \in \mathbb{Z}$ where $\tau$ is the weight one character for the auxiliary $\C$-action.
 Then the composition functor